Toro, Spain: 1500 to present

 When in 1520 the towns of Castile, the Comuneros, rose against her son Charles I, who had succeeded his Spanish grandfather in 1516, Toro sided with them.
 Charles defeated the Comuneros at Villalar de los Comuneros, east of Toro, the next year.

 During the Peninsular War, in the bitter cold of December 1808, Sir John Moore began his retreat from Toro in the face of superior French forces.
 The ghastly ordeal ended in Moore's death before A Coruña (Galicia) in January.
 In May 1813, 100,000 British troops gathered in Toro under Wellington's command and from here Wellington launched the final campaign which expelled Napoleon's armies from Spanish soil after five terrible years.

 English traveller Richard Ford (English writer) visited Toro in 1831 and reported a population of 9,000; it has just under 10,000 now.
 In 1838 it lost its status as a provincial capital, its province being merged with Zamora.

+Toro also featured as a notable stop on English writer Laurie Lee’s journey across Spain in his celebrated book ‘As I Walked Out One Midsummer Morning’, published in 1969.